Soumya0190/Fabflix/README.md

 Movie is not added to database if genre name is not provided in xml file, and reported to inconsistency_report_movie.txt

 ## Deployment Instructions
 In order to deploy the project to Tomcat.
 First, navigate to the **bin** directory of Tomcat and run **./startup.sh**.
 This ensures that the Tomcat server is running.
 Then clone the project into your choice of directory and navigate to the directory in which **pom.xml** is located.
-Run **mvn clean** to ensure the plugin is clean.
-Run **mvn package** in order to generate the **.war** file which will be located within the target directory.
+Run **mvn clean package** in order to generate the **.war** file which will be located within the target directory.
 Copy this war file to the **webapps** directory of Tomcat using **cp ./target/*.war /PATH_TO_TOMCAT/webapps** (i.e. home/ubuntu/tomcat/webapps).
+Then need to execute the sql files which have the stored procedures.
+This can be done with **sudo mysql moviedb < "filename"** where filename will be "addStarMovie_SP.sql", "addStar_SP.sql", "addMovie_SP.sql", "showDBMetaData_SP.sql", and "employeeTable.sql".
+Lastly, the parsers will need to be executed, which can be done with the commands - **mvn exec:java -Dexec.mainClass=main.java.SAXParserMovie**, **mvn exec:java -Dexec.mainClass=main.java.SAXParserActor**, and **mvn exec:java -Dexec.mainClass=main.java.SAXParserStar**
 Navigate to the Tomcat manager page on **http://localhost:8080/manager/html** which will now show the newly deployed project.
 Click on it and you will see the project!

 ## Functionalities
 This project has several webpages, as listed: Login Page, Search Page, Movie List Page, Single Movie Page, Single Star Page, Shopping Cart Page, Payment Form, Confirmation Page